 Cotton is by far the easier textile to stretch.
 It's quite simple (and even fun!) to stretch your own canvas but if you’re really not comfortable doing so, you can order pre-stretched canvases from Upper Canada Stretchers.

 HOW LARGE A CANVAS DO I NEED?

-Linen is the better canvas for large artworks, as its rigidity supports the artwork over time.
-It’s critical when investing in linen to choose stretcher bars specifically designed for large canvas.
+Linen is the better canvas for large artworks, as its rigidity better supports the artwork over time.
+It’s critical when investing in linen to choose stretcher bars specifically designed for large canvases.
 See 7 Key Stretcher Bar Design Features for Large Canvas Frames for details.